PharmaLedger-IMI/helm-charts/README.md

 2. Several checks run on a Pull Request.
 They all need to pass, otherwise your changes will not be accepted.
 3. In case you are doing changes on a helm chart
     1. bump the version in `Chart.yaml`,
     2. Run `pre-commit run -a` to update the documentation.
+Please use [Helm-Docs 1.8.1](https://github.com/norwoodj/helm-docs/releases/tag/v1.8.1).
 4. After your Pull Request has been accepted and has been merged to `master` branch, an automated process will create a new Release of the modified helm charts.

 ## Some checks are failing?
 What can I do?